Zhengde Emperor Zhu Houzhao — A Controversial Monarch with Deviant Behaviors and Exceptional Achievements

 He also planned to travel to the south but was rejected by his prime ministers.

 What’s more, he adopted over a hundred foster sons and awarded them to have the royal family name, Zhu.
-Eunuchs, soldiers, officials, as long as they impressed the emperor, could be adoptive sons of Zhu Houzhao.
+Eunuchs, soldiers, and officials, as long as they impressed the emperor, could be adoptive sons of Zhu Houzhao.

 Zhengde Emperor Zhu Houzhao Training Wild Animals, By Dong Jin (Xie Fang Zhu Ren).